-A1017E: :INDEX: cannot be used on a pc-relative expression

-The :INDEX: expression operator has been applied to a PC-relative expression, most likely a program label. :INDEX: returns the offset from the base register in a register-relative expression.
-If you wish to obtain the offset of a label called <label> within an area called <areaname>, use <label> - <areaname>.
-See RVCT 2.2 Assembler Guide, section 3.6.10, "Unary operators"

-A1020E: Bad predefine: <directive>

-The operand to the --predefine (-pd) command line option was not recognized.
-The directive must be enclosed in quotes if it contains spaces, for example on Windows:

---predefine "versionnum SETA 5"

-If the SETS directive is used, the argument to the directive must also be enclosed in quotes, which may need to be escaped depending upon operating system and shell.
-For example: --predefine "versionstr SETS \"5A\""

-A1021U: No input file

-No input file was specified on the command line.
-This may be because there was no terminating quote on a quoted argument.

-A1023E: File "<filename>" could not be opened: <reason>

-A1024E: File "<filename>" could not all be loaded: <reason>

-A1042E: Unrecognized APCS qualifier '<qualifier>'

-There is an error in the argument given to the --apcs command line option.
-Check the spelling of <qualifier>.

-A1051E: Cannot open --depend file '<filename>': <reason>

-A1055E: Cannot open --errors file '<filename>': <reason>

-A1056E: Target cpu <cpu> not recognized

-The name given in the --cpu <cpu> command line option was not a recognized processor name.
-Check the spelling of the argument.

-A1067E: Output file specified as '<file1>', but it has already been specified as '<file2>'

-More than one output file has been specified on the command line.
-Misspelling a command line option can cause this.

-A1071E: Cannot open listing file '<filename>'

-The file given in the --list <filename> command line option could not be opened.
+- A1017E: :INDEX: cannot be used on a pc-relative expression - The :INDEX: expression operator has been applied to a PC-relative expression, most likely a program label. :INDEX: returns the offset from the base register in a register-relative expression. - If you wish to obtain the offset of a label called <label> within an area called <areaname>, use <label> <areaname>.
+See RVCT 3.1 Assembler Guide, section 3.6.10, "Unary operators" - A1020E: Bad predefine: <directive> - The operand to the --predefine (-pd) command line option was not recognized.
+The directive must be enclosed in quotes if it contains spaces, for example on Windows: --predefine "versionnum SETA 5" - If the SETS directive is used, the argument to the directive must also be enclosed in quotes, which may need to be escaped depending upon operating system and shell.
+For example: --predefine "versionstr SETS \"5A\"" - A1021U: No input file - No input file was specified on the command line.
+This may be because there was no terminating quote on a quoted argument. - A1023E: File "<filename>" could not be opened: <reason> - A1024E: File "<filename>" could not all be loaded: <reason> - A1042E: Unrecognized APCS qualifier '<qualifier>' - There is an error in the argument given to the --apcs command line option.
+Check the spelling of <qualifier>. - A1051E: Cannot open --depend file '<filename>': <reason> - A1055E: Cannot open --errors file '<filename>': <reason> - A1056E: Target cpu '<cpu>' not recognized - The name given in the --cpu <cpu> command line option was not a recognized processor name.
+Check the spelling of the argument. - A1067E: Output file specified as '<filenamel>', but it has already been specified as '<filename2>' - More than one output file has been specified on the command line.
+Misspelling a command line option can cause this. - A1071E: Cannot open listing file '<filename>': <reason> - The file given in the --list <filename> command line option could not be opened.
 This could be because the given name is not valid, there is no space, a read-only file with the same name already exists, or the file is in use by another process.
-Check that the correct path for the file is specified.
+Check that the correct path for the file is specified. - Al072E: The specified listing file '<filename>' must not be a .s or .o file

-A1072E: The specified listing file '<filename>' must not be a .s or .o file The filename argument to the --list command line option has an extension that indicates it is a source or object file.
+The filename argument to the --list command line option has an extension that indicates it is a source or object file.

 This may be because the filename argument was accidentally omitted from the command line.
-Check that the correct argument is given to the --list command line option.

-A1073E: The specified output file '<filename>' must not be a source file
+Check that the correct argument is given to the --list command line option. - A1073E: The specified output file '<filename>' must not be a source file file.
+This may be because the filename argument was accidentally omitted from the command line.
+Check that the correct arguments are given. - A1075E: The specified errors file '<filename>' must not be a source file

 The object file specified on the command line has a filename extension that indicates it is a source file.
-This may be because the object filename was accidentally omitted from the command line.
+This may be because the object filename was accidentally omitted from the command line. - A1074E: The specified depend file '<filename>' must not be a source file file.

-A1074E: The specified depend file '<filename>' must not be a source file A1075E: The specified errors file '<filename>' must not be a source file The filename argument to the --depend / --errors command line option has an extension that indicates it is a source (.s) file.
 This may be because the filename argument was accidentally omitted from the command line.
-Check that the correct arguments are given.
+Check that the correct arguments are given. - A1085E: Forced user-mode LDM/STM must not be followed by use of banked R8-R14